choltreppe/regtransi/README.md

 ## Installation
 ### prebuild
-There are some prebuild binaries: https://github.com/choltreppe/regtransi/releases/tag/0.1.0 If there is one for your system just
+There are some prebuild binaries: https://github.com/choltreppe/regtransi/releases/tag/0.1.0 <br>
+If there is one for your system just
 - download it
 - rename in to `regtransi`
-- put it somewhere in your `PATH` and you are ready to go
+- put it somewhere in your `PATH`

+and you are ready to go

 ### from source